Linhao-Qian/Linhao-Qian-CS5010-Milestone/README.md

 # Linhao-Qian-CS5010-Milestone

-Part2: Synchronous Controller
+Part3: Gameplay
 #
-JAR File: ./res/Milestone2.jar
+JAR File: ./res/Milestone3.jar

-How to use: java -jar Milestone2.jar ./Leo's_world.txt 4
+How to use: java -jar Milestone3.jar ./Leo's_world.txt 4

 Tips:
 The first argument is the input file location, the second argument is the maximum number of turns allowed.